 Used to test system updates.
 File posted 4/1/2016; replaces previously posted version.

-Information on Higher Education Assessment Reporting: This webinar gives important details about how to access and use the new online score-reporting portal.
-Beginning in October 2015, all SAT scores will be reported through this tool.
-View the slides from the presentation: SAT Score Reporting Portal and Managing Access (.pdf/643 KB).
+This webinar gives important details about how to access and use the new online score reporting portal.
+All SAT scores are reported through this tool.